tsileo/blobstash/README.md

 ## Features

+- Immutability reduce the risk of loosing data
 - A full featured Go client
 - Backend routing with namespacing, you can define rules to specify where blobs should be stored ("if-meta", "if-ns-myhost"...) and setup custom context
 - Extendable via Lua scripting